 Pupils working at greater depth will have opportunities to excel by developing leadership skills, thinking creatively, problem solving and using their talents for the good of the class or wider community.

-The Butterfly Room -This is a sensory room that operates each day and is staffed by teaching assistants.
+The Den -This is a sensory room that operates each day and is staffed by teaching assistants.
 Some of our more vulnerable children can access this provision in small groups or on a 1:1 basis to support their wellbeing and learning.

 Educational Visits and Visitors